Mathematical study of degenerate boundary layers: A Large Scale Ocean Circulation Problem: Main approximation results

 Since the proof of Theorem \ref{thm} is very technical, we have chosen to separate as much as possible the construction of $\psiapp$ and the proof of convergence.
-Therefore the organization of the paper is the following: \begin{itemize} \item In Chapter \ref{chap:multiscale}, we expose the main lines of the construction of the boundary layer type terms, namely $\psi_{E,W}$, $\psi_{N,S}$ and $\psi^\Sigma$, without going into the technicalities.
+Therefore the organization of the paper is the following.

-\item In Chapter \ref{chap:construction}, we give all the necessary details for the construction, and we estimate the sizes of the four terms defining $\psiapp$.